Fear Reactive Dogs

 Manage every situation so dogs have the time and distance they need in order to feel more comfortable with a guest’s presence by teaching dogs that are concerned with people to keep their distance and move to a place they find secure.
 Super important they find it secure!
 I like Suzanne Clothier’s approach in how she works with dogs.
 Suzanne is always asking the dog “How is this for you” When we start there we can work with dogs to build skills and their comfort around people that are trustworthy.
 We will never make our dogs something they are not.
 If they are not a social butterfly just exposing them to people will not turn them into one.
 But if we get our part right we can help them be more comfortable around people.
 Just keep in mind the words “How is this for you”.
 We must always move at the dog’s pace.

 Whenever possible before your dog encounters an untrusted person make sure they have been given plenty of exercise so that we can hopefully lower the reactivity and intensity.
 We need to be sure we are meeting all of our dog’s needs.
 A dog needs social interaction, exercise, and mental stimulation.
 If it is appropriate to take your dog out in public it’s generally a good idea to engage them in fun games or other activities before the walk to reduce his energy and to lower the intensity of the reactivity.
-Engage your dog in enrichment activities to help relieve boredom, stress, and frustration.
+Engage your dog in entertaining activities to help relieve boredom, stress, and frustration.
 Engage all five of the dogs' senses, to make their days more interesting.
 I would be playing interactive games, fetch, nose games, and self-control games with them to channel their energy into a productive outlet.
 Variety can be the key to an enriching life for dogs.
 Have toys you can rotate every day.
 Anything that is unchanging is no longer unique and loses its value quickly.
 To provide more mental exercise and burn some energy you could feed some of their morning meal/ or treats from a treat dispensing toy.

 It is important that you use your own judgment and common sense if following the any of the approaches in this outline and not place people, pets and property at undue risk.